dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 It is possible to format the text with **bold**, _italic_ by using the Markdown style markers `*` and `_` for **bold** and _italic_ respectively (keyboard shortcuts are also available: `Ctrl`/`Cmd` + `B` and `Ctrl`/`Cmd` + `I`).
 A limited set of emojis is supported and can be used by typing one of the following character combinations: `:)` `:-)` `:(` `:-(` `:+1` `:-1`.
 URLs are automatically detected and converted into a clickable link.

 To view the visualization according to the date of a particular interpretation, click on the interpretation or its `View` button.
 This will regenerate the visualization with the relevant date, which is indicated next to the visualization title.
 Clicking on `Back to all interpretations` will regenerate the visualization with the current date.

+To subscribe to the saved visualization, click the bell icon in the upper right corner.
+This will allow you to receive internal messages whenever another user likes/creates/updates an interpretation in this saved visualization.

 ![](resources/images/data-visualizer/data-visualizer-view-interpretation.png)